-Both products are similar in their application…they’re flavourless and odourless and can also be added to smoothies or stirred into soups.
+At Vital Proteins, both products are similar in their application…they’re flavourless and odourless and can also be added to smoothies or stirred into soups.
 But what’s the difference between them?
 Carry on reading to discover everything you need to know about collagen peptides vs marine collagen.

 In the battle of Collagen Peptides vs Marine Collagen, the playing field is pretty much equal.
 Both sources of collagen are easily digested and absorbed by the body, but how exactly do you use collagen powder?

 We recommend taking 1-2 scoops of Vital Proteins Collagen Peptides or Marine Collagen per day at a minimum.